smkent/monoscad/bosch-custom-case/README.md

 # Description

-Put the custom into your [Bosch Custom Case][bosch-custom-case] with custom bit clips!
+Put the "custom" into your [Bosch Custom Case][bosch-custom-case] with custom 3D-printed bit clips!
 These cases have slots for clips of drill and drive bits, but the OEM clips are only available with bits included.
 Create your own bit clips with this model!

 ## Features